CloudVE/cloudbridge/docs/topics/design_decisions.rst

   such as the one detailed above.
 Ultimately, it led to an impasse with GCP, which tended to require the zone for almost every operation and some of our methods were not geared to do so.
-Therefore, by making the provider zone specific, we have removed a considerable amount of complexity from both the code, with no significant impact on usability, since operations generally tend to be confined to the same zone.
+Therefore, by making the provider zone specific, we have removed a considerable amount of complexity from the code, with no significant impact on usability, since operations generally tend to be confined to the same zone.
 Multi-zone operations now require multiple cloud provider instances.